 - The Jewish Charity Guide lists around 100 charities in subject indices, making research quicker and easier.

-- A new edition is published at the end of February every year.
+- A new edition is published at the beginning of March every year.
 If you would like a copy for yourself or a colleague, please use the contact form provided.